 - You deposit BTC, ETH, or other coins as collateral.

-- Young industry prone to hacks.
+- The young industry is prone to hacks.

 - Crypto volatility might liquidate your collateral.

-- Your responsibility to double check all your info and wallet addresses
+- Your responsibility to double-check all your info and wallet addresses

 There are a few risks, it’s true, but if DeFi still sounds like the right option for you, then feel free to explore the best bitcoin loan sites.